Anthony Weaver: New York Jets

 In February 2012, Weaver was hired by the New York Jets as their assistant defensive line coach under head coach Rex Ryan.
 Weaver previously played for Ryan for four years as a Raven.

 Buffalo Bills

 In January 2013, Weaver was hired by the Buffalo Bills as their defensive line coach under head coach Doug Marrone.

 Houston Texans

 In 2016, Weaver was hired by the Houston Texans as their defensive line coach under head coach Bill O'Brien.

 On January 20, 2020, Weaver was promoted to defensive coordinator and defensive line coach.

 Baltimore Ravens

 On January 22, 2021, Weaver was hired by the Baltimore Ravens as their defensive line coach and run game coordinator.
 In February 2022, he was promoted to assistant head coach.

 In January 2024, Weaver was interviewed for the head coach position of the Atlanta Falcons, as well as the Washington Commanders.

 Miami Dolphins

 On February 3, 2024, Weaver was hired by the Miami Dolphins as their defensive coordinator.

+Baltimore Ravens (second stint)

+Weaver returned to the Baltimore Ravens on February 10, 2026, and was hired as their defensive coordinator under new head coach Jesse Minter.